XianzeCao/EECS4412-Data-Mining/Notes.md

 ## 2 Categories: predictive & descriptive

+## Predictive:
-- Predictive: Discover patterns on previous & current data in order to make predictions on future data Classification Regression

-​	a form of supervised learning, training data labeled with target outputs
+ Discover patterns on previous & current data in order to make predictions on future data Classification Regression a form of supervised learning, training data labeled with target outputs

+Types of predictive tasks / supervised learning :

+1. Classification
+2. Regression
+3. Structured prediction

+#### Classification

+Target variable is discrete

+Its values are considered as classes

+Goal:

+- Learn a module from the labeled training data
+- Learned model is used to classify new examples

+#### Regression

+Target var is numeric  e.g. price , exam score

+Linear vs non-linear regression : whether relationship between independent and dependent vars are linear or not

+Simple vs multiple regression: difference is the number of independent vars

+#### Structured prediction

+Outputs are structured objects

+e.g. machine translate (English -> French )

+e.g. named entity recognition

+## Descriptive

+​